hirnsturm/extensionusagefinder/README.md

 - Todo

 ## What does it do?
-This extension is a backend modul for searching usages of extensions.
+This extension offers a backend module that helps you to find the usage of an
+extension in your TYPO3 project.

 ## Dependencies
 TYPO3 6.2